albert-salman/az-devops-now/readme.md

 MSFT extension is open source (MIT license) and available here: [GitHub repo](https://github.com/microsoft/azure-pipelines-extensions/tree/master/Extensions/ServiceNow/Src)

-Custom extension based on MSFT one is available here: [GitHub repo](https://github.com/albert-salman/az-devops-now).
-Instruction provided with repo readme.
+This custom extension is based on MSFT one.

 If best practices mentioned above are not critical then with caution this extension can be used on non-developer instances upon getting approval on reduced performance and security.